 The attitude of Android users regarding rooting their device differ.
 Many people keep away from rooting their phone or tablet because they are afraid of losing the warranty or bricking it.
-There is still a big group of users that does not even know about rooting or how it is useful.
-Then, there are users who cannot not go a single day with their device unless it is rooted.
+There is still a big group of users that do not even know about rooting or how it is useful.
+Then, there are users who cannot go a single day with their device unless it is rooted.

-Rooting an Android device does put its warranty on stake and there might be other risks too, but the truth is this— having a rooted Android device is in asset that pays for all risks involved with it.
+Rooting an Android device does put its warranty on a stake and there might be other risks too, but the truth is this— having a rooted Android device is an asset that pays for all risks involved with it.
 Having rooted your phone, you can tweak it, improve its performance, enjoy better battery life and customize it in many ways with the help of apps and mods.
 Root privilege is really very useful but it might turn into a liability in certain situations.

 There is a good number of useful apps that refuse to work on your device once they detect root access on the device.
 Sometimes such apps so vital to a user that he/she might feel forced to unroot the device.
 Some people go the other way, they keep enabling and disabling SuperUser at times when they have to use an app that disdains root.